lucasnantonio/lucasnantonio.github.io/src/posts/kano/kano.md

 title: Kano Computer
 subtitle: My first job as a product designer
 category: Kano
 tags:
   - product design
 published: true
 role:
   - design
   - user testing
 cover_image: "../../images/kano/kano-003.png"
 impact: number of tickets about this reason reduced from X to Y.
 color: "#FF7D01"
+size: "large"
+cover: true
 ---

-tags:
-	- product
+tags: - product

 In the summer of 2014, I got my first job with digital products at Kano Computer, a record-breaking Kickstarter.com startup, as their incredible teams sprinted to ship the first version of Kano.